meldridge/meldridge.github.io/emails/_posts/2019-03-06-Email-update-Parliament-hack-follow-up-ACSC-secure-DNS-and-infecting-BMCs.md

 >
 >The capability will block known and likely malicious threats based on threat feeds and provide information to customers and the ACSC to “uplift the whole of Australia security posture”.

 DNS is one of those critical web technologies we tend to take for granted.
-At it's most basic, DNS is what your device uses to turn a domain name (such as `markeldo.com`) into an IP address (such as `185.199.108.153`).
+At its most basic, DNS is what your device uses to turn a domain name (such as `markeldo.com`) into an IP address (such as `185.199.108.153`).
 This translation is the first step in any web request you make.
 Without DNS, this translation isn't possible, and [everything breaks](https://en.wikipedia.org/wiki/2016_Dyn_cyberattack).

 DNS is just as critical to cyber attacks: attackers need to choose a domain name for phishing pages or any malware command & control channels, and will often [carefully maintain fresh domains](https://posts.specterops.io/being-a-good-domain-shepherd-57754edd955f), or hijack legitimate ones, in order to bypass reputation blacklists in corporate internet filters.